New Zealand Winter Tours

 In the South Island’s Westland National Park, you’ll find the stunning mountain basin of the Copland Valley - which is home to some of New Zealand’s most beautiful geothermal pools.
 It's a challenging six to seven hour hike 17 kilometres (10 miles) up the Copland Valley with a gradual 300 metres (985 feet) elevation gain, but it's absolutely worth it.
-If you’re joining a guided tour, your guides will carry the lion’s share of the load, so you’ll be able to spend more time enjoying this stunning winter wonderland, and less time thinking about how sore your shoulders are.
+If you’re joining a guided tour, your guides will carry the lion’s share of the load, so you’ll be able to spend more time enjoying this stunning winter wonderland, and less time planning the logistics and route.

 Your hike will bring you to New Zealand’s most spacious mountain hut – the Welcome Flat Hut.
 Get the fire going, and enjoy a candle lit dinner and hot chocolates as the sun goes down over this beautiful mountain valley, from the comfort of an amazing two-level building.

-The Copland Track and Welcome Flat hot pools can be experienced solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island, here in New Zealand.
+The Copland Track and Welcome Flat hot pools can be experienced solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island.

 4. Mount Aspiring National Park

 Situated in the Matukituki Valley area of Mount Aspiring National Park, the hike to Mount Aspiring Hut is a year-round hike that sits high on the list of New Zealand’s best overnight hikes.
 This hike is well suited to winter conditions and the track meanders past majestic snow-capped peaks, fresh mountain streams and natural beech forest.